1. Home

 Strategic Actions & Corresponding SDGs

-Shiseido has established 6 strategic actions based on different material issues, 3 each in the areas of environment and society.
-To implement these initiatives, we are distributing management resources on a priority basis in each department across the entire company.
+Shiseido has established three strategic actions based on the material issues we have defined in each area of society and the environment.
+We have allocated management resources on a priority basis in each department across the entire Group to implement these priority initiatives.

 Material Issues Strategic Action Corresponding SDGs